-At the law firm of Dawson & Sodd, LLP, we’ve been representing Texas landowners in eminent domain, property condemnation and other property dispute litigation for over a hundred years.
+At the law firm of Dawson & Sodd, PLLC, we’ve been representing Texas landowners in eminent domain, property condemnation and other property dispute litigation for over a hundred years.
 Our Texas property rights lawyers know the condemnation process inside and out.
 We are dedicated to ensuring our clients get fair compensation for their property, as guaranteed by the U.S. and Texas Constitutions.

 A Bona Fide Offer Must Be Made

 In Texas, condemnation is the legal process that eligible entities utilize to obtain private property for public use.
 For the property owner, the process usually starts when an entity with condemnation authority requests access to the property for purposes of a survey or other investigation.
 The condemnation authority will also present the landowner with a written offer to purchase their land.